-In the field of e-commerce, one of the most vital factors for the business is how the user interacts with the website.
+In the field of e-commerce, one of the most vital factors for a business is user interaction with the website.
 If the king is content, then the queen is usability.
 The website should be designed for the user’s needs in the first place.
-That’s why every business owner should make sure, that the tendency of the client-oriented approach is followed.
-The client wants to have a possibility to feel admiration, to think slow and do fast.
-If you want to generate income in your business – figure out how to achieve unique advantages over the competitors.
+That’s why every business owner should ensure that the client-oriented approach is followed.
+Clients want the ability to feel admiration, think slowly, and act quickly.
+If you want to generate income in your business, figure out how to achieve unique advantages over the competitors.
 To know how to do this right, we need to understand how the customer thinks and acts.
 If you are a product owner or a founder, who’s in charge of successful client interaction, let’s consider some topics and features to think about improvements of your website.
 Check the questions after each point to ask yourself and create a roadmap for improvement in the nearest future.

 In the information era, it becomes harder and harder to find what you really look for.
 When you’re completely lost in the endless aisles with tons of products, customizable filters will help to avoid this annoying feeling.
 The tricky part is to know what the customer is really interested in.
 The ones who have found a perfect balance between minimalism in filter results and rich catalog proposal will win.

-- Is your menu navigation lean and reflects client’s mindset?
+- Is your menu navigation lean and reflective of the client’s mindset?

-- Does the filter and sorting fit your client’s needs or is it generalized?
+- Do the filter and sorting options fit your client’s needs, or are they too generalized?

-- Think of drop-down lists to hide some categories.
+- Consider using drop-down lists to hide some categories.
 Not all users are well-aware of brands, still on some sites the brand lists are too long.

 Do you know what your true needs are?
 Hard to say, huh?
 It is even harder to predict client’s needs, but it’s not mandatory for building a good relationship.
 Try to be helpful for your clients, not just politely say hello, sell and try to sell more every month or so, reminding about your products via email.